 For further tweaks of access rights, you need to read through the Apache module repository.

 In case your server happens not to have an index file, users will be in a position to access all the content stored in the root directory of your server.
-This is obviously very wrong.
+This can obviously cause issue if other files existing within the directory.
 You, therefore, need to disable this setting by using the following commands:

 Details of the Apache version used are always readily available in case these settings are still not disabled on the server-side because Apache happens to be an open source software.
 Hackers are likely to use this sensitive information in figuring out how to get into your server.
 For this reason, you need to block all this information out.